 You should expect a little pain after your surgery.
 But it shouldn’t be severe.
 You

-Make sure someone drives you home from the hospital.
-You may also need some extra
+It is important to make sure someone drives you home from the hospital.
+You may also

-A little draining of fluid from your incisions is normal.
-Tell your healthcare provider
+A small amount of fluid draining from your incisions is normal.
+Tell your healthcare

-if you have severe draining, redness, or a fever.
-Also let your healthcare provider
+provider if you have a lot of drainage, redness, or a fever.
+Also let your healthcare

-know right away if you have severe symptoms like sudden shortness of breath.
-You may
+provider know right away if you have severe symptoms like sudden shortness of breath.

-have your stitches removed at a later appointment.
-Your healthcare provider will carefully
+You may have your stitches removed at a later appointment.
+Your healthcare provider

 You should need less recovery time than you would have from a standard PFO repair.